HuCaoFighting/DVS-GraspingDataSet/README.md

 This is the implementation of our recently work 'Event-Based Robotic Grasping Detection With Neuromorphic Vision Sensor and Event-Grasping Dataset'(https://www.frontiersin.org/articles/10.3389/fnbot.2020.00051/full).
 We construct a robotic grasping dataset name E-Grapsing with 91 objects.
 The dataset can be donwload from this link()

-If you find it helpful for your research, please consider citing:
+If you find it helpful for your research, please cite:

 ```bibtex
 @ARTICLE{10.3389/fnbot.2020.00051,